DaniilZotin/Construct-2-Summary/README.md

 ## Introduction
 Hi my name is Daniil, I am a developer specializing in different technologies, one of them is Construct.

-I worked for Construct 2 Mentor for 4 years and here I will show you several of my projects.
+My experience :
+1. Constuct 3 Developer in Nomoc(Qlpaze) for one year.
+2. Mentor of Constuct 2,3 in Eureka for 4 years, children 14-18 years old.

+Other experience:
+1. Java(Spring) + React developer for 4 months in NDA
+2. Java(Core) + Js junior developer for 3 mounts in ProfItSoft

 ## Important
 Each of the games follows this pattern: